oracc/oracc-rest/README.md

 Once the above software has been installed, you then need to enable wsgi within apache: `sudo a2enmod wsgi`

+### Create a workspace folder and set access permissions

+On the Ubuntu server, our project code should be located in `/home/rits`.
+Go ahead and make this folder if it doesn't already exist.

+You may also need to set the appropriate access permissions.
+These should already be set up on the production server, but on a development environment you can simply run the following command: `sudo chmod a+rwx /home/rits`.

 ### Clone the repo

-On the Ubuntu server, our project code should be located at `/home/rits` so this is where you should clone the project into.
+Clone the repo into the `/rits` folder you just made.
 You should end up with the Flask code inside the `/home/rits/oracc-rest` directory.

+On a development machine, you may need to clone the repo over `https` instead of `ssh`.

 The production deployment should run from the `main` branch of this repo.

 ### Install python modules

-First, create and activate a python virtual environment from the top-level directory of this repo:
+First, create and activate a python virtual environment from the top-level directory of this repo `/home/rits/oracc-rest`:

 ```python
 sudo apt install python3.10-venv